krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - ability to restrict access from specific VPC of IP address
 - support network based restrictions
 - you have to delegate your __bucket policy__ to delegate the management to access point
+  - Before access points existed, everything was controlled through one bucket policy.
+  - problem:
+    - One policy becomes very large and hard to manage
+    - Risk of breaking permissions for other apps

+__S3 Object Lambda__: Feature: Modify S3 data dynamically before returning it to users.

 ### Storage classes <a id="S3StorageClasses"></a>